Bird anatomy: Reproductive and urogenital systems

 Male birds have two testes which become hundreds of times larger during the breeding season to produce sperm.
 The testes in birds are generally asymmetric with most birds having a larger left testis.
 Female birds in most families have only one functional ovary (the left one), connected to an oviduct — although two ovaries are present in the embryonic stage of each female bird.
 Some species of birds have two functional ovaries, and the kiwis always retain both.
+Birds do not have male accessory glands.

 Most male birds have no phallus.
 In the males of species without a phallus, sperm is stored in the seminal glomera within the cloacal protuberance prior to copulation.
 During copulation, the female moves her tail to the side and the male either mounts the female from behind or in front (as in the stitchbird), or moves very close to her.
 The cloacae then touch, so that the sperm can enter the female's reproductive tract.
 This can happen very fast, sometimes in less than half a second.

 The sperm is stored in the female's sperm storage tubules for a period varying from a week to more than 100 days, depending on the species.
 Then, eggs will be fertilized individually as they leave the ovaries, before the shell is calcified in the oviduct.
 After the egg is laid by the female, the embryo continues to develop in the egg outside the female body.